When Was the Oakland Temple Built?

 The building’s shell is completely constructed with cement, having no windows until this recent renovation.

 Burton was inspired by the cultural influence which surrounded the Bay Area.
 The Temple’s five spires are based from Asian architecture.
 This approach is also noticeable in the upturned roofs and railings.
 Even the paintings which depict stories from, The Book of Mormon, are painted in an Eastern technique.
 The purpose of this was to match the Bay’s unique history and style.

 Temple Hill Now

 Now claiming the title, “Beacon of the Bay,” the Oakland Temple lights its way for many.
-It is a source of inspiration and hope to many members of The Church of Latter-Day Saints, and friends alike.
+It is a source of inspiration and hope to many members of the Church of Jesus Christ and friends alike.
 This temple has carved its mark into the Oakland history.

 Click here for more information about the Temple.

 Or you can book your tour when the grounds re-open.